-Azaz, M. (under contract).
+Azaz, M. (under contract/in progress).
 Instructed Second Language Acquisition of Agreement Asymmetries in Arabic.
 New York & London: Routledge Press.

-Azaz, M. (under contract).
+Azaz, M. (submitted).
 Perspectives on Arabic Linguistics XXXIV.
-Amesterdam & Philadilphia: John Benjamins Publishing
+Amsterdam & Philadelphia: John Benjamins Publishing

-Azaz, M. & Mohamed, A. (under contract).
+Azaz, M. & Mohamed, A. (accepted/forthcoming).
 Contemporary Egyptian Arabic: Part I .
 Washington D.C.: Georgetown University Press

 Peer-Reviewed Journal Articles

 Azaz, M. & Abourehab, Y. (2021).
 Should Standard Arabic have 'the lion’s share'?
 Teacher monolingual ideologies in L2 Arabic through the lens of pedagogical translanguaging.
 Intercultural Communication Education, 4(1), 90–105. https://doi.org/10.29140/ice.v4.n1.442.

 Abourehab, Y. & Azaz, M. (2020).
 Pedagogical Translanguaging in Community/Heritage Arabic Language Learning.
 Journal of Multilingual and Multicultural Development.URL: https://www.tandfonline.com/doi/full/10.1080/01434632.2020.1826496